Key West, Florida Port Guide

 - Visit the Ernest Hemingway Home and Museum

-- Stroll through the lively Duval Street for shopping and dining
+- Explore the lively Duval Street for shopping and dining

 Typical Weather

 Key West enjoys a tropical climate, characterized by warm temperatures year-round.
-The best time to visit is during the winter months (December to April) when the weather is mild and pleasant, while the summer months can be hot and humid, often accompanied by afternoon rain showers.
+The best time to visit is during the winter months (December to April) when the weather is pleasantly mild, while the summer months can be hot and humid, with occasional rain showers.

 What to Pack